dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 ### The '.'
 Operator

 When working with sections, we'll want to control where sections are placed in memory.
 We can use absolute addresses, however this means we'll potentially need to update the linker script every time the code or data sections change in size.
 Instead, we can use the dot operator (`.`).
 It represents the current VMA (remember this is the runtime address), and allows us to perform certain operations on it, without specifying exactly what the address is.

-We can align it to certain values, add relative offsets based on it's current address and a few other things.
+We can align it to certain values, add relative offsets based on its current address and a few other things.

 The linker will automatically increment the VMA when placing sections.
 The current VMA is read/write, so we have complete control over this process if we want.